While chatting with my front-end developers pals online, I explained the life cycle of a front-end dev’s personal website:

 It’s all thanks to something called the “May 1 Reboot” Challenge.
 The goal is simple: remake and relaunch your personal site with something new, all by May 1st.
 One developer shared the challenge with us, and we all soon decided to take it on together.

 For my reboot, I’m focusing on learning more React.
 The biggest shift is moving from Jekyll to Gatsby, another static site generator built around React.
-I’ve also included some sub-challenges: adding more restrained and accessible CSS theming, and something I’ll just call the “Reactrix” for now.
+I’ve also included a sub-challenge I’ll just call the “Reactrix” for now.

 I have higher hopes for this personal site redesign.
 It’s the first I’m doing as part of a larger group, giving each other advice and accountability.
 With luck, this one will stick around longer before the cycle repeats.